 🥾 Bulky baby or toddler backpack carriers may need to be removed to get through some parts of the slot.

-Helpful tips for hiking trips in Anza Borrego with kids:
+Helpful tips for family day hikes in Anza Borrego:

 🥾 In the desert, timing can be everything.
 So remember that summer months (with temps up to 125° F) are no time for a hike in Anza-Borrego.
 And any significant rainfall has the potential to lead to flash flooding.
 Check the forecast and call the rangers if there’s any question about weather or conditions.